- Search The Registry

 Alcorn State is now fully accredited with seven schools and degree programs in more than 50 areas, including a nursing program, and it will continue to serve the generations to come.
 Its distinct heritage will never be lost.
-Over time, Alcorn has followed a careful plan to retain and build on its image and the potential of its students, attracting young people whose intent is to receive a quality education.
+Over time, Alcorn has followed a careful plan to retain and build on its students' image and potential, attracting young people who intend to receive a quality education.
 Alcorn has served the state of Mississippi, the nation, and the world for over 145 years. past alumni include Willie Foster, Ethel Sayles, Myrlie Evers Williams, Horace Cayton Sr., and others.